 The majority of the funding (63%) comes from the Council Tax payers of East Sussex and the City of Brighton & Hove.
-The two other main sources are Business Rates at 15%, Government Grants at 10% and Revenue Support Grant at 7%.
-The Service generates fees and charges income representing 3% and overall there was a net contribution from reserves of 2%.
+The two other main sources are Business Rates at 16%, Government Grants at 10% and Revenue Support Grant at 7%.
+The Service generates fees and charges income representing 4%.